eex

 In case you need the EEX to validate the data you use for your energy pricing, there is a possibility to create a dedicated page on the EEX Website with EEX Market Data.

-A Subscriber is an entity or an individual that enters into a contractual relationship with a Vendor.
+A Subscriber is an entity or an individual that enters a contractual relationship with a Vendor.

 Yes, under certain conditions discounted prices for universities and start-up companies are available.

-• Universities (=Scientific Establishments) may receive and disseminate EEX Market and Transparency data in the framework of their educational missions.
+• Universities (i.e. Scientific Establishments) may receive and disseminate EEX Market and Transparency Data in the framework of their educational missions.

 Yes, as long as the project remains educational and does not include consultancy.